-- 2.1 At the time at which this LDS comes into effect, Rutland County Council have adopted the following documents.
+- 2.1 At the time at which this LDS comes into effect, Rutland County Council has adopted the following documents.
 These include documents that constitute the statutory development plan for Rutland, with policies that form the starting point for decisions on all planning applications in the area. - Minerals Core Strategy & Development Control Policies DPD adopted October 2010: Provides the overall vision for future minerals development in Rutland having regard to future predicted needs up to 2026 and contains development control policies to guide decision making on planning applications for minerals development.
 It replaced policies in the Leicestershire Minerals Local Plan Review (May 1995). - Rutland Core Strategy DPD adopted July 2011: This provides the overall spatial vision, objectives and spatial strategy for Rutland.
 It identifies the broad locations, distribution and overall scale of development up to 2026 including a strategic allocation in Oakham.
 It contains a range of development control policies and addresses future waste development in Rutland, having regard to future predicted needs.
 It replaced a number of the policies in the Rutland Local Plan (2001) and the Leicestershire, Leicester and Rutland Waste Local Plan (2002). - Site Allocations and Policies DPD adopted October 2014: The purpose of this DPD is to identify and allocate sites for development (i.e. housing, retail, waste) and to set out more detailed policies that will be used to determine planning applications in accordance with the overarching policies in the Rutland Core Strategy.
-It replaced the remaining policies in the Rutland Local Plan (2001) and the Leicestershire, Leicester and Rutland Waste Local Plan (2002). - Edith Weston Neighbourhood Plan (EWNP) adopted June 2014: The purpose of the NP is set out above.
-The EWNP provides more detailed policies and proposals on the community views on what will need to be considered when determining planning applications in Edith Weston.
-It is general conformity with the overarching strategic policies in the Rutland Core Strategy DPD. - Statement of Community Involvement (SCI) adopted January 2014: The purpose of the SCI is set out above.
-The SCI include an updated list of stakeholders, how the Council intends to deal with the duty to cooperate and neighbourhood planning during the production of the Local Plan and when dealing with planning applications - Supplementary Planning Documents (SPD's): The Council has adopted the following SPDs.
-These supplement and support the DPDs/Local Plan:
+It replaced the remaining policies in the Rutland Local Plan (2001) and the Leicestershire, Leicester and Rutland Waste Local Plan (2002). - Edith Weston Neighbourhood Plan adopted June 2014 - Uppingham Neighbourhood Plan adopted January 2016 - Cottesmore Neighbourhood Plan adopted July 2016 - Langham Neighbourhood Plan adopted April 2017 - Greetham Neighbourhood Plan adopted October 2017 considered when determining planning applications within the relevant Neighbourhood Plan Area.
+A key criteria for an NP is that it is general conformity with the overarching strategic policies in the Rutland Core Strategy DPD.
+Once adopted a Neighbourhood Plan forms part of the Development Plan for the area.